jrminter/tips/README.md

   > Use the gifts God has given you. - Douglas Wilson

   > The greatest value of a picture is when it forces us to notice what we never
-  > expected to see. - J.Tukey
+  > expected to see. - J. Tukey

   > All models are wrong, but some are useful. - G. Box